 What is Fatty Liver Disease?

 Fatty Liver Disease or silent liver disease, as evidenced by the name, is related to the liver having fats inside it, which later affects the liver.
 The fats accumulate inside the liver, which causes it to harden, which slows down its function.
+Liver cells store the excess fat, as a way to remove these toxins from circulation.
 It is also called steatosis.
-A normal liver contains a small amount of fat, but when it increases to 5-10% of the liver’s weight, which is a caution.
+A normal liver function contains a small amount of fat, but when it increases to 5-10% of the liver’s weight, it is a caution.
+Fatty liver disease is a common chronic liver disease.
 The disease has three stages.

 What is liver function?

 The liver plays an important role in a human’s body.
+Liver function is essential to life, so life expectancy is reduced at this point.
+Severe cases may require a liver transplant.
+Risk factors for developing fatty liver disease complications Excessive and chronic alcohol consumption causes alcoholic fatty liver disease.
 The second-most significant organ, it serves the body in the ways listed below.

-• The liver helps in making immune factors, and bacteria is removed from the bloodstream with the help of the liver.
+- The liver helps in making immune risk factors, and bacteria is removed from the bloodstream with the help of the liver.

 What Kind of Diseases You Can Get From Fatty Liver?